Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and freelance writer.

 How to Unclog Your Bathtub Drain Using a Plumbers' Snake

-- Turn the handle to bring it back up.
+- Turn the handle to bring the snake back up.

-- You may need to repeat the process several times.
+- You may need to repeat this process several times.

-Note: Clogs caused by invasive roots will require more than a plumbers' snake to fix.
+Note: If you need more help, read more about how to use a plumbing snake.
+Clogs caused by invasive roots will require more than a plumbers' snake to fix.

 6. Call a Plumber

-Clogs happen more frequently in homes where one or more of the bathtub users has long hair, as short hair is much less likely to get caught in the drain system.
+Clogs happen more frequently in homes where one or more of the residents has long hair.
+Short hair is far less likely to get caught in the drain system.

 Causes of Clogs in Bathtub Drains